Turing Completeness and Sid Meier's Civilization

 Civ:V and Civ:BE UTMs

 In Civ:V and Civ:BE, you have access to a worker.
 This unit is able to build and remove improvements indefinitely.
-More crucially, some of these improvements can be built outside of your borders.
+Crucially, some of these improvements can be built outside of your borders.
 So, the plan is as follows: we use one worker to build and remove improvements on the "tape" (all of the map, minus a reserved section), and another worker to build and remove improvements as the "state" (the reserved section; suppose it's a city that you own).
 The tape worker is then the UTM head, and the state worker is, well, the way to update states.

 In Civ:V, we will build roads and railroads.
 That means that instead of a binary symbol set (e.g., your laptop uses binary) we use a ternary symbol set on the tape.
 It makes no difference from a computational perspective.
 We also use roads in the state worker.
 The worker moves left or right on the map and writes or removes roads/railroads accordingly.
 Interestingly, the delay is constant: the slowest instruction you will ever have executed in our Civ:V UTM is "remove one railroad and write a road", which takes a fixed amount of turns.
 The actual UTM can be found in the links, and a full description of \((\Gamma, \delta)\) is in the paper.